Examples of "simple" search queries in Azure AI Search

 Example 7: Booleans with searchMode

-Simple syntax supports boolean operators in the form of characters (+, -, |
+Simple syntax supports Boolean operators in the form of characters (+, -, |

 ) to support AND, OR, and NOT query logic.
 Boolean search behaves as you might expect, with a few noteworthy exceptions.

-parameter was introduced as a mechanism for influencing precision and recall, with "searchMode": "any"
+parameter as a mechanism for influencing precision and recall.
+Valid values include "searchMode": "any"

-favoring recall (a document that satisfies any of the criteria is considered a match), and "searchMode=all" favoring precision (all criteria must be matched in a document).
+favoring recall (a document that satisfies any of the criteria is considered a match), and "searchMode": "all"

 In the context of a Boolean search, the default "searchMode": "any"

 can be confusing if you're stacking a query with multiple operators and getting broader instead of narrower results.
-This is particularly true with NOT, where results include all documents "not containing" a specific term or phrase.
+This is particularly true with NOT, where results include all documents not containing a specific term or phrase.

 Notice that there's no space between the boolean operator (-